byterubpay/byterub-site/_posts/2017-05-07-overview-and-logs-for-the-dev-meeting-held-on-2017-05-07.md

 **\<fluffypony>** Jaquee has begun working on client integration in the CLI and GUI
 **\<moneromooo>** "client integration" ?
 **\<vtnerd>** you mean for light-wallets?
-**\<fluffypony>** that will mean that both CLI and GUI will be able to run in lightweight / remote-scanner / MyMonero mode
+**\<fluffypony>** that will mean that both CLI and GUI will be able to run in lightweight / remote-scanner / MyByteRub mode
 **\<fluffypony>** moneromooo: as opposed to implementing the server protocol
 **\<hyc>** sounds good
 **\<moneromooo>** Oh, mymonero client integration ?